 - Eat better.
-Adopt a diet rich in whole grains, fruits, vegetables, lean meats, skinless poultry and non-fried fish, and low-fat or fat-free dairy products.
-Avoid processed foods, which are often high in saturated and trans fats, sodium and added sugar.
+Adopt a diet rich in whole grains, fruits, vegetables, skinless poultry, fish, nuts, low-fat or fat-free dairy products, lean meats and vegetable protein.
+Limit processed foods, saturated and trans fats, red meat, sodium and added sugars.

 - Get active.
-Incorporate at least 150 minutes of moderately vigorous physical activity into your weekly routine.
-Walking is the easiest place to start, but you may want to experiment to find something else you like to do that gets your heart rate up.
-If needed, break your exercise up into several short, 10-minute sessions throughout the day to reach your goal.
+Aim for at least 150 minutes of moderate-intensity physical activity a week.
+Walking is the easiest place to start, but you may want to find something else you like to do that gets your heart rate up.
+If needed, break your exercise up into several short sessions throughout the day to reach your goal.

-When changes in lifestyle alone do not control the conditions related to metabolic syndrome, your health practitioner may prescribe medications to control blood pressure, cholesterol, and other symptoms.
-Carefully following your practitioner's instructions can help prevent many of the long term effects of metabolic syndrome.
-Every step counts and your hard work and attention to these areas will make a difference in your health!
+When lifestyle changes alone don’t control the conditions related to metabolic syndrome, your health care professional might prescribe medications to control blood pressure, cholesterol and other symptoms.
+Following your health care team’s instructions can help prevent many of the long-term effects of metabolic syndrome.
+Every step counts.
+Your hard work and attention to these areas will make a difference in your health!